phuongphally/phuongphally.github.io/index.md

 # PROGRAMMING SKILLS
-  To became profession software engineering there are lots of technical skill I learn and working with.
+  To became profession software engineering I learn and working with the following programming:

 ## Project Management SKILLS
   * Jira